yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_ucd.md

     * **Principal Name**: `<Service Principal Name for the back-end service>` (for example, `HOST/BackEndService.axway.com@AXWAY.COM`)
     * **Principal Type**: `NT_USER_NAME`

-For more details on the fields and options in this configuration window, see [Configure Kerberos principals](/docs/apigw_poldev/external_connections/common_client_credentials/#configure-kerberos-principals) in the *Policy Developer Guide*.
+For more details on the fields and options in this configuration window, see [Configure Kerberos principals](/docs/apigw_poldev/external_connections/common_client_credentials/#configure-kerberos-principals).

 ## Configure API Gateway policy